ZezetuSibara/EmployeeSystem/README.md

 Author: Zezetu Sibara
 # AngularCRUD

 A full-featured CRUD application built with **Angular**, **Angular Material**, and **Server-Side Rendering (SSR)**.
-This project allows you to manage departments with add, edit, delete, and view functionalities, styled using Angular Material components.
+This project allows you to manage Departments and Employees with add, edit, delete, and view functionalities, styled using Angular Material components.

 ---